 At the same time, we see increased skepticism for posts in general.
 Participants also labeled non-manipulative posts as 15.4% more manipulative.
 In particular, participants were more skeptical of non-manipulative graphs.

-Participants had difficulty correctly identifying anecdote and false comparison tactics, but were on the edge of being able to correctly identify misleading graphs.
+Participants had difficulty correctly identifying anecdote and false comparison tactics, but our data suggest that participants might have improved x% on being able to identify misleading graphs correctly (our estimate is significant only at the Y significance level).

 Our tactics course did not seem to change online and offline sharing behavior.
 We did not explicitly teach about sharing behaviors, so this lack of change is not surprising.
 We did hope that improved identification of misinformation could lead to reduced sharing behavior.
 (Note: it is possible that motivation for sharing changed, however, we focus on overall sharing behavior regardless of motivation because all sharing contributes to increasing the reach and popularity of misinformation on social media.)